-If you are feeling any of these emotions, then don’t worry as this is the exact reason why I put this list together – to help women aged 50+, just like you, start a home business but without all the headaches, confusion and frustration.
+If you’re feeling any of these emotions, then don’t worry as this is the exact reason why I put this list together, to help you start a home business but without all the headaches, confusion and frustration.

 So don’t let your dream of running a successful business from home disappear just because you don’t know where or how to start.

 Let’s look at how to start a home business the right way by following these 14 steps.

 14 Essential Steps To Start a Home Based Business

 You really need to be as certain as you possibly can that you’ve chosen the best home business which suits you.

 I’m speaking from experience here because I’ve set-up and ran many home businesses which didn’t suit me – for whatever reason, and so I want you to avoid home business hopping (I think I’ve just invented a new phrase!) like I did.

 I cannot tell you how frustrating and depressing it is to spend so much time, money and effort into starting a new small business just for it to fail six months down the line.
 And what I mean by fail is that I decided that I didn’t want to pursue the business anymore because I wasn’t enjoying it, and consequently, it wasn’t making me much money.

 A business can only fail when you throw in the towel.